- Four poster bed

 - Broadband / WiFi

 Over four floors.
-Seven bedrooms (all with either sea or countryside views): 1 x 2nd floor double with en-suite shower, basin & WC, 1 x 2nd floor twin with en-suite bath, shower over, basin & WC, 1 x 2nd floor twin with en-suite shower, basin & WC, 1 x 2nd floor family room with double & single beds & en-suite bath, shower over, basin & WC, 1 x double with en-suite bath, shower over, basin & WC, 1 x four poster king-size double with en-suite shower, basin & WC, 1 x twin with en-suite bath, shower over, basin & WC.
+Seven bedrooms (all with either sea or countryside views): 1 x 2nd floor double with en-suite shower, basin & WC, 1 x 2nd floor twin with en-suite bath, shower over, basin & WC, 1 x 2nd floor twin with en-suite shower, basin & WC, 1 x 2nd floor family room with double & single bed & en-suite bath, shower over, basin & WC, 1 x 1st floor double with en-suite bath, shower over, basin & WC, 1 x 1st floor four poster king-size double with en-suite shower, basin & WC, 1 x 1st floor twin with en-suite bath, shower over, basin & WC.
 Ground floor basin & 'Thunderbox' WC.
-Fitted Victorian-style kitchen with granite worktops, breakfast area, AGA, pantry & woodburner.
+Victorian-style kitchen with granite worktops, breakfast area, AGA, pantry & woodburner.
 Butler's pantry.
 Laundry room with WC.
 Dining room with ¾ size Victorian slate bed snooker table & open fire.
 Drawing room with woodburner in slate hearth.
 Library with woodburner.
 Conservatory (seats 10).
-Lower ground floor tiled basement for dogs.
+Lower ground floor tiled basement for dogs access from house and outside.

 About the location